Best cocktails bars in Brighton

 Oki Nami, owned by leading Japanese chef Mike Dodd and renowned Brighton DJ Norman Cook, is situated just next door to the Theatre Royal.
 It is Brighton’s original Japanese restaurant, serving authentic high quality Japanese cuisine in classy surroundings.
 Above the main restaurant is the Oki bar, a cocktail bar and intimate little drinking den with a terrace boasting fabulous views over the Pavilion Gardens and bustling New Road.
 The menu features everything from traditional staples to original creations.
 Full table service is offered throughout the week and selected drinks are available for £5 or less during Happy Hour (5 – 8pm weekdays).
 (Image Credit: Xavier D. Buendia)

-Nestled in a side street just off the Old Steine and Kemptown, The Plotting Parlour is not yet on the tourist trail which makes it a real favourite for locals after a cracking cocktail in a relaxed atmosphere.
-Their success is built on an exceptional cocktail list created by some of the most talented mixologists in Brighton, including Manager, Luke Loddo.
-With awards such as ‘Best New Bar‘ at the Brighton Bartender awards rolling in it’s no wonder you’re advised to book a table, and yes you heard us right – you can book in, rock up and enjoy table service all night long – no more jostling at the bar.
+Winner of the best cocktail bar in 2018 at the Brighton Restaurant Awards.
+Nestled in a side street just off the Old Steine and Kemptown Their success is built on an exceptional cocktail list created by some of the most talented mixologists in Brighton, including Manager, Luke Loddo.
+With more awards such as ‘Best New Bar‘ at the Brighton Bartender awards rolling in it’s no wonder you’re advised to book a table, and yes you heard us right – you can book in, rock up and enjoy table service all night long – no more jostling at the bar.
 Bliss.

 Hidden amongst the jewellers in Brighton’s historic Lanes lies the second son of the BYOC family and a gateway to a “Narnia of cocktails”.
 As well as the antique furnishings and 1920’s décor, BYOC Brighton boasts a fully functioning pipe organ, a cinema screening silent classics and a private snooker room kitted out with a full size snooker table.
 BYOC offers a unique interactive drinking experience.
 Simply bring a bottle of your favourite spirit and enjoy individually tailored cocktails designed just for you, using a range of BYOC’s signature homemade ingredients.
 No two trips to BYOC are ever the same.